Writing Techincal Documentation and User Manuals

 Most people prefer printed documentation when they are reading.
 It's easier to write on, mark your place in, and take to places where there isn't a computer.

-Documentation where users must alternate attention between the printed page and the computer should lay flat without requiring a paperweight.
+Documentation that forces users to alternate attention between the printed page and the computer should lay flat without requiring a paperweight.
 There are a number of binding methods available to achive this.

 Electronic documentation has the advantage that it's searchable.
 A good index and proper cross-reference mechanism will handle most of the cases.